 - Acute Care Common Stem - Internal Medicine (ACCS-IM)

-A new curriculum for dual training in CPT and Internal Medicine will be implemented in August 2022.
+A new curriculum for dual training in CPT and Internal Medicine was implemented in August 2022.
 Trainees already in training in 2022 will need to transfer to the new curriculum unless in their final year of training or in a single CPT or non-GIM dual CCT programme.
 Please see our transition guidance for more information.
 The ARCP decision aid and rough guide for the 2022 curriculum will be published in the guidance section below.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
 The ARCP decision aid for the new 2022 curriculum is given below